 Commercial construction bidding can be a stressful and frustrating process.
 It takes time, energy, and doesn’t always pan out in your favor.
 But, sitting out the race also means turning your back on tremendous growth opportunities.
 Here are some common mistakes contractors should avoid when bidding on new projects.

-Construction projects are capital-intensive and, unlike the way in which many goods and services in the United States are bought or sold, the company undertaking the work delivers on the product before billing and months before receiving payment for its services.
-Due to the nature of the business model, as well as to the Great… Read more »
+Construction projects are capital-intensive and, unlike the way in which many goods and services in the United States are bought or sold, the company undertaking the work — that is, the subcontractor — puts in a considerable amount of work before billing and months before receiving payment for its services.
+Due to the nature of… Read more »

 Managing cash flow and staying above water can be difficult for any business, but the problem is especially prominent in the construction industry, and only becomes more difficult as a company grows.
 Due to a complex and inefficient payment system, contractors have a nearly impossible task of covering the cost of a job, especially before… Read more »